MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## Stability through hundreds of tests and fuzzing

 [237 handwritten tests](https://github.com/MyNameIsTrez/grug-tests/tree/main) (at the time of writing) that run automatically on every commit using [GitHub Actions](https://github.com/features/actions), ensure that there are no bugs.
+The actions run the tests on Linux and macOS with [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [valgrind](https://valgrind.org/), which make sure that there are no memory access bugs.

 There are three test categories: